mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 [nyt-amazon]: http://www.nytimes.com/2015/08/16/technology/inside-amazon-wrestling-big-ideas-in-a-bruising-workplace.html

 I'm not the only person to notice, [people are talking][work-hard] about [finding balance][finding-balance] and [telling their stories][amazon-baby-cancer].
 The sad thing about the metrics-driven performance culture described by the _Times_ at Amazon is that [studies show][pstudy-1] that [overworked people perform worse][pstudy-2].
 The intensity of these environments and scope of the projects help people feel like they're part of something big, something worth making sacrifices for.
 We call that feeling _passion_.
 It's addicting and it clouds judgement, but it doesn't have to be all-consuming, and it shouldn't push people towards harm.
-Be careful with passion and with people who would use it against you.
+Be careful with passion and those who would use it against you.

 [work-hard]: https://medium.com/life-learning/work-hard-live-well-ead679cb506d
 [finding-balance]: https://medium.com/@aq/finding-balance-7388ce748051